XHQH-FM

 XHQH-FM is a radio station in Ixmiquilpan, Hidalgo, Mexico broadcasting on 106.7 FM.
-It carries La Ke Buena grupera format from Radiópolis.
+It carries the La Ke Buena grupera format from Radiópolis.

 History

 XEQH-AM 1270 received its concession on October 15, 1985.
 It was owned by Miguel Galindo Amador.
 Milenium Orbital acquired it in 2004 and raised its power from 1 kW to 3.

 It migrated to FM after being cleared in 2012.